From Bose glass to many-body localization in a one-dimensional disordered Bose gas: Introduction

 The FRG approach used in the following differs from previous work in two important aspects.
 First, we consider more general ans\"atze for the effective action (the main quantity of interest in the FRG), which include second-order space- and time-derivative terms in the two-replica component, while terms involving more than two replicas are neglected.
 Second, we discuss the system at finite temperature.

 The first ansatz we consider includes all second-order derivative terms in the one- and two-replica components of the effective action, except the (quantum) time-derivative term in the two-replica sector.
 In that case, consistent with the perturbative RG approach~\cite{Glatz02,Glatz04}, one finds that the Bose glass is destabilized at any nonzero temperature, giving rise to a normal fluid.
 However, three different finite-temperature regimes can be identified, as shown in Fig.~\ref{fig_TgTx_W30}.
-Below a crossover temperature $T_x$, the FRG flow is controlled by the zero-temperature Bose-glass fixed point on intermediate length and time scales, giving rise to a quantum glassy normal fluid.
+Below a crossover temperature $T_x\sim v/\xiloc$ ($v$ is the sound-mode velocity in the clean system and $\xiloc$ is the zero-temperature localization length), the FRG flow is controlled by the zero-temperature Bose-glass fixed point on intermediate length and time scales, giving rise to a quantum glassy normal fluid.
 The correlation length associated with density fluctuations is set by the zero-temperature localization length $\xiloc$, and we expect glassy properties on intermediate scales.
 The temperature range $T_x\lesssim T\lesssim T_g$ is characterized by a classical glassy regime, where the FRG flow is still controlled by the zero-temperature localized fixed point on intermediate scales, but the correlation length is determined by thermal fluctuations.
 The third regime, where the temperature exceeds the crossover temperature $T_g$, corresponds to a normal fluid in which disorder plays no significant role at any scale.